Anti-Irish sentiment: 21st century

+Anti-Irish sentiment in the 21st century has been fuelled by individuals who use hate speech as a way to demean the Irish population.
+Anti-Irish sentiment due to religious tension and British control has significantly declined.
 In 2002, English journalist Julie Burchill narrowly escaped prosecution for incitement to racial hatred, following a column in The Guardian where she described Ireland as being synonymous with "child molestation, Nazi-sympathising, and the oppression of women".
 She had expressed anti-Irish sentiment several times throughout her career, announcing in the London journal Time Out, "I hate the Irish, I think they're appalling."

 In March 2012, a classified ad in Perth, Australia placed by a bricklayer stated that "no Irish" should apply for the job.

 In July 2012, The Irish Times published a report on anti-Irish prejudice in Britain.
 It claimed that far-right British nationalist groups continued to use "anti-IRA" marches as "an excuse to attack and intimidate Irish immigrants".
-Shortly before the 2012 Summer Olympics, British athlete Daley Thompson was shown an image of a runner with a misspelt tattoo and said that the person responsible for the misspelling "must have been Irish".
+Shortly before the 2012 Summer Olympics, former British athlete Daley Thompson was shown an image of a runner with a misspelt tattoo and said that the person responsible for the misspelling "must have been Irish".
 The BBC issued an apology.

 On 8 August 2012, an article appeared in Australian newspapers titled "Punch Drunk: Ireland intoxicated as Taylor swings towards boxing gold".
-The article, Written by Peter Hanlon, claimed that Katie Taylor was not "what you'd expect in a fighting Irishwoman, nor is she surrounded by people who'd prefer a punch to a potato".
+The article, written by Peter Hanlon, claimed that Katie Taylor was not "what you'd expect in a fighting Irishwoman, nor is she surrounded by people who'd prefer a punch to a potato".
 The journalist who wrote it apologised for "indulging racial stereotypes".
 The following day, Australian commentator Russell Barwick asserted that athletes from Ireland should compete for the British Olympic team, likening it to a surfer from Hawaii "not surfing for the USA".
 When fellow presenter Mark Chapman explained that the Republic of Ireland was an independent state, Barwick remarked, "It's nothing but an Irish joke."

 Since at least 2012, Greg Hodge, managing director of the dating website BeautifulPeople.com, has expressed anti-Irish sentiment on numerous occasions.
 In 2020, he said, "There are many examples of very handsome Irish men in Hollywood.
 However this is the exception and not the norm.
 Irish men are the undisputed ugliest in the world.
 They really are in a league of their own."
 His comments are often mocked.

 On 25 June 2013, an Irish flag was burned at an Orange Order headquarters in the Everton area of Liverpool.
 This was seen by members of Liverpool's Irish community, which is the biggest in the UK, as a hate crime.